MindK product academy

 Source: adobe.com

-• Usage based-pricing is based on the idea that the more you use, the more you pay.
-Amazon Web Services is an example of a SaaS product that uses this strategy effectively.
-Users only pay for the computing time or power they use and have access to everything regardless of their tier.
-Moreover, usage-based fees encourage the provider to make more effective use of its assets.
+AWS is an example of a product that uses this strategy to great effect.
+Users only pay for the computing time or power they use, and have access to everything regardless of their tier.
+Usage-based models also drive ~31% more annual revenue growth, demonstrating that flexibility in pricing is a competitive advantage.

 grammary

-According to PriceIntelligently’s Anatomy of SaaS Pricing Strategy, any SaaS company should focus on continuous price optimization.
+PriceIntelligently’s Anatomy of SaaS Pricing Strategy recommends SaaS companies to focus on continuous price optimization.
 It is not sufficient to examine the pricing model once a quarter or year; the organization must constantly experiment with pricing methods and assess the outcomes.
-So, the best way to come up with a profitable pricing model is to experiment with pricing to better understand the market and find the right footing for your company.

 pricing intelligence